 Meet Mr Pickles, also known as Mr P. This young man is a bit of a man about town as he meets lots of famous people when he goes to work with his Mum who is a make up artist.
 He leads a celebrity filled doggie lifestyle and is adored by many!
 What a lucky boy!

-So Mr P’s portrait was a surprise birthday gift for his Mum and being a dark brindle, charcoal suited him perfectly.
+So Mr P’s portrait was a surprise birthday gift for his Mum and being a dark brindle, and one of my charcoal drawings suited him perfectly.
 I asked for a bit of background info, to get the low down on him and this is what his Nanny told me –

 About Mr P